Pamela S. Angelle

 Professor, Associate Department Head

-Pamela Angelle is Professor and Director of Graduate Studies in the Department of Educational Leadership and Policy Studies at the University of Tennessee.
+Pamela Angelle is Professor and Associate Department Head in the Department of Educational Leadership and Policy Studies at the University of Tennessee.
 Angelle teaches courses at the doctoral level in the EdD Educational Leadership Program and the PhD in Higher Education Administration as well as the PhD in Leadership Studies.
 At the graduate level, she teaches research methods, leadership theory, organizational theory, mixed methods research, and academic writing.
 Prior to accepting a position at the University of Tennessee, Angelle worked as a School Improvement Coordinator for the Louisiana Department of Education.

 Education